 (B.A., Philosophy and Cognitive Science, University of Pennsylvania, 2014) Greyson is primarily interested in philosophy of mind and foundational issues in cognitive science.
-His secondary interests include metaphysics and philosophy of language.
+His secondary interests include metaphysics, Arabic philosophy, philosophy of race, and philosophy of language.
 His dissertation is on the recognition of familiar people, places, and things.

 Recognition and the Perception-Cognition Divide in Mind & Language, forthcoming.